CrazyForks/DebDroid/README.md

 The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

+## Security implications

+### RNG and Cryptography

+This project patches certain system utilities, providing compatibility with the Android system by overriding Linux's randomness mechanisms, such as the `getrandom` syscall, `getentropy` function and glibc’s `arc4random` functions.
+It replaces the default cryptographic randomness with direct `/dev/urandom` reads.
+This is generally safe on modern Linux/Android, because the kernel ensures `/dev/urandom` provides high-quality entropy.

 ## Installation Guide

 This guide is written for novice users.
 You only need basic knowledge of Android, like installing apps from unknown sources, extracting an archive, and a little experience using a terminal (command line).